OlinDSA2025/olindsa2025.github.io/in_class/day06.md

 ### Problem 1

-Looking at the pseudocode above, what is the role of the ``toVisit`` list?
+Looking at the pseudocode above, what is the role of the variable ``toVisit``?
 What might happen if we removed it?

 ### Problem 2

 Given the pseudocode above and the ``Graph`` class, implement breadth-first search (BFS).
 You can choose how you define your function, but perhaps add it as a new function of ``Graph``.
+I recommend you start with some pseudocode before firing up IntelliJ.

 > Hint: think long and hard about what data structures you've learned about would achieve the desired prioritization of nodes.

 ### Problem 3

 Given the pseudocode above and the ``Graph`` class, implement depth-first search (DFS).
 You can choose how you define your function, but perhaps add it as a new function of ``Graph``.
+I recommend you start with some pseudocode before firing up IntelliJ.

 > Hint: think long and hard about what data structures you've learned about would achieve the desired prioritization of nodes.